scottwedge/coding-refresher/notes/well-grounded-rubyist/chapter-2.md

 <summary>Answer</summary>

 - In ruby even though immediate values mean that they are directly present in the variable itself, it's actually a bit different in how it's present.
+- It would be like re-assigning the value of self.
+But that is not possible
 - For example, the existence of an integer 100 is always unique no matter how many variables are referencing to it.

 ```ruby